danhagg/SafeTravels_Flask/README.md

 # SafeTravels

+![image](static/images/safetravels.png)

+## About

 SafeTravels visualizes local bus and bikeways in Houston as well as local crime data to help you navigate through the city safely.

-![image](static/images/safetravels.png)

 A live demo of the app can be found [here](https://safetravels.loragriffin.com).